observIQ/stanza/docs/operators/count_output.md

-    "entries": <number of entries this operator has received>, "elapsedMinutes": <number of minutes stanza has been running since the start of this operator>, "entries/minute": <number of entries per minute the output operator received>, "timestamp": <current time that this message is being recorded>
+    "entries": <number of entries this operator has received>, "elapsedMinutes": <number of minutes stanza has been running since the start of this operator>, "entries/minute": <number of entries per minute the output operator received>, "timestamp": <current time that this message is being recorded formatted in RFC 3339>
 }
 ```